azazellochg/temscript/docs/restrictions.rst

 * :attr:`Illumination.IntensityLimitEnabled` raises exception when queried (Titan 1.1).
 * :meth:`GoTo()` fails if movement is performed along multiple axes with speed keyword specified (internally the GoToWithSpeed method if the COM interface fails for multiple axes, Titan 1.1)
-* Querying the attributes :attr:`STEMAcqParams.DwellTime`, :attr:`Illumination.StemMagnification`, and
-  :attr:`Illumination.StemRotation` fails, if STEM is not available (Titan 1.1)
 * If during a specimen holder exchange no holder is selected (yet), querying :attr:`Stage.Holder` fails (Titan 1.1).